agude/agude.github.io/_books/the_last_policeman.md

 I'm the kind of person who, when I watch a movie, wants to peek around the frame.
-Not to see what the cast and crew are doing on the set, but to see more of the world and figure out how it got the way it is. {{ this_book }} offers that opportunity.
-The book takes place just before the apocalypse, the world and civilization is falling apart, and it lets us explore how it got to be that way.
+Not to see what the cast and crew are doing on the set, but to see more of the world and figure out how it got the way it is. {{ this_book }} offers that.
+This book takes place just before the apocalypse, the world and civilization is falling apart, and it lets us explore how it got to be that way.

 The primary plot is a simple whodunit murder.
 A man is found hanged in a McDonald's and only detective Palace believe it is a murder; suicides,